MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-configure-orchestrator-database-connections.md

 ::: moniker-end

-As part of your day-to-day operations of Orchestrator you may need to change the connection settings to the Orchestrator database.
+As part of your day-to-day operations of Orchestrator, you may need to change the connection settings to the Orchestrator database.
 You can use the `DBSetup` utility to change this setting.
 The common scenario is connecting to a restored backup.

 This utility provides two functions: